ocornut/imgui/README.md

 <b>Which version should I get?</b>

 I occasionally tag [Releases](https://github.com/ocornut/imgui/releases) but it is generally safe and recommended to sync to master.
 The library is fairly stable and regressions tend to be fixed fast when reported.
-You may also want to checkout the [navigation branch](https://github.com/ocornut/imgui/tree/navigation) if you want to use Dear ImGui with a gamepad (it is also possible to map keyboard inputs to some degree).
-The Navigation branch is being kept up to date with Master.

 <b>Why the odd dual naming, "dear imgui" vs "ImGui"?</b>

 The library started its life and is best known as "ImGui" only due to the fact that I didn't give it a proper name when I released it.
 However, the term IMGUI (immediate-mode graphical user interface) was coined before and is being used in variety of other situations.
 It seemed confusing and unfair to hog the name.
 To reduce the ambiguity without affecting existing codebases, I have decided on an alternate, longer name "dear imgui" that people can use to refer to this specific library in ambiguous situations.

-<b>How can I help</b>
+<b>How can I help?</b>
 <br><b>How can I display an image?
 What is ImTextureID, how does it works?</b>
 <br><b>How can I have multiple widgets with the same label?
 Can I have widget without a label?
 (Yes).
-A primer on labels and the ID stack.</b>
+A primer on labels and ID stack.</b>
 <br><b>How can I tell when Dear ImGui wants my mouse/keyboard inputs VS when I can pass them to my application?</b>
 <br><b>How can I load a different font than the default?</b>
 <br><b>How can I easily use icons in my application?</b>